Syntax

 Optional expression can be used to access data member from an object – if omitted,

-is inferred. ↩ -
+thisis inferred. ↩ -

 ’

-’ indicates class instance data member. ↩ -
+@’ indicates instance data member and ‘@@’ indicates class instance data member. ↩ -

 If class-name absent

-’ indicates no lookup - just return name identifier validated by class type. ↩ -
+Actorinferred or desired type if known.
+If optional ‘?’ is present and object not found at runtime then result isnilelse assertion error occurs.
+Optional hash mark ‘#’ indicates no lookup - just return name identifier validated by class type. ↩ -

 A method using class-name allows explicit conversion similar to class-conversion except that the method is always called. ↩